spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-edge.md

 ## What is PXK-E?

-Palette eXtended Kubernetes Edge (PXK-E) is a customized version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
+PXK-E is a customized version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
 This Kubernetes distribution is customized and optimized for edge computing environments and can be deployed through Palette.
 PXK-E is the Kubernetes distribution Palette defaults to when deploying Edge clusters.

 PXK-E differs from the upstream open-source Kubernetes version by optimizing for operations in an edge computing environment.
 PXK-E also differentiates itself by using the Kairos open-source project as the base operating system (OS).
 PXK-E’s use of Kairos means the OS is immutable, which significantly improves the security posture and reduces potential attack surfaces.